 Chronic pain and substance abuse require specialized treatment that focuses on the mind and the body.
 Choosing an addiction facility like ours that is skilled at working with patients who are struggling with both conditions is beneficial for your recovery.
 An integrated program helps patients manage their pain while reducing the risk of relapse.

 If you're struggling with chronic pain and addiction, contacting our rehabilitation services can help you recover and restore your quality of life.
-Contact SpringBoard Recovery today for more information about substance abuse, chronic pain, and your treatment options.
+Contact SpringBoard Recovery today for more information about substance abuse, chronic pain, and treatment options.